ingrowco/ingrow-js-sdk/README.md

     const myIngrow = new ingrow("API_KEY", "PROJECT_ID", "USER_ID")

-By default ingrow set a cookie for every user, that can be gravely useful for data analysis
+By default ingrow set a cookie for every user that can be gravely useful for data analysis

 By default the IP of user will attached automatically to events but You can overwrite by sending the according IP in your custom data with `IP` key.